-Your challenge is to represent the height of each person in your group in this way:
+- Put the students into collaborative groups of four.
+Set each group the challenge of representing the height of each person in their group in this way:

-Make each height using metres, decimetres and centimetres
+Make each height using metres, decimetres and centimetres, or the decipipe equivalents.

-Imagine that you group was joined ‘head to foot’ – What is your combined height?
+Imagine that your group was joined ‘head to foot’ – What is your combined height?

 - Correctly name the decimal fractions that make up a decimal number

-- Recognise that ten hundredths combine to make one tenth, and ten tenths make one (whole)
+- Recognise that ten hundredths combine to make one tenth, and ten tenths combine to make one (whole)

-In the class discussion find the tallest team.
-That task requires each group to justify how they know their combined height is correct.
+- Gather as a class and find the tallest team.
+The task requires each group to justify how they know their combined height is correct.
 The points above should emerge.

-Finish the lesson with the last two slides of PowerPoint One.
+- Finish the session with the last two slides of PowerPoint 1.